 The bacteria produce a neurotoxin (known as tetanospasmin toxin) which causes painful muscle contractions and spasms.
-The bacteria can be found in soil, manure and the intestinal tracts of many animals, where it does not produce disease.
+The bacteria is present in soil, manure and the intestinal tracts of many animals, where it does not produce disease.
 They are obligate anaerobes, (meaning they live in conditions where there is little to no oxygen), in warm-blooded animals.
 It affects many mammals including humans but is quite rare in cats as they appear to be resistant to the effects of the toxin.

 The bacteria produces spores which are extremely hardy and resistant to heat and a multitude of disinfectants.
-These spores can survive for years in the environment and can be found in the feces and the skin of mammals.
-When spores are introduced to the body, if conditions are right, and there is no oxygen (for example, if the wound is deep or has closed over) the spores germinate into the vegetative form which produces its toxin.
+Spores can survive for years in the environment and can be found in the feces and the skin of mammals.
+When spores are introduced to the body if conditions are right, and there is no oxygen (for example, if the wound is deep or has closed over) they germinate into the vegetative form, producing a toxin.

 The majority of cases involve a deep puncture wound which injects the bacteria under the skin.
 Rusty nails and cat fights are two common ways the bacteria can enter the body, however, any injury which penetrates the full thickness of the skin has the potential to introduce C. tetani into the body.

-Symptoms of tetanus occur between 10-14 days and may include:
+Symptoms of tetanus occur between 10-14 days after exposure to the pathogen and may include:

-Diagnosis is generally made from presenting symptoms such as limb stiffness and rigidity in the muscles.
+Diagnosis is based on presenting symptoms such as limb stiffness and rigidity in the muscles.
 A wound close to the area of muscle spasms/rigidity will raise your veterinarian’s index of suspicion, however, in some cases, the wound may have healed over before symptoms of tetanus become apparent.

-In some cases, your veterinarian may choose to check for C. tetani antibodies in the blood serum.
+In some cases, the veterinarian may choose to check for C. tetani antibodies in the blood serum.

 Treatment involves killing the bacteria and offering supportive care, which is very labour intensive:

-Tetanus antitoxin is a product which is administered via intravenous injection which neutralises the toxin.
+- Tetanus antitoxin is a product which is administered via intravenous injection to neutralise the toxin.
 This only works on the toxin which hasn’t yet bound to the nerves.
 There is a risk of anaphylaxis with this as it is made from the blood of another animal (horse).

-Sedatives will be prescribed to control spasms, seizures and to help manage over-stimulation.
+- Sedatives to control spasms, seizures and to help manage over-stimulation.

-Your cat will need to be placed in a quiet, dark room to avoid over-stimulation.
+- Keep the cat in a quiet, dark room to avoid over-stimulation.

 It can take many weeks for your cat to recover from tetanus.